TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 ### essentialmode/client/main.lua
 Client runtime coordinating with the server:
 - On session start, triggers `es:firstJoinProper` to initialise the account.
-- Every second sends `es:updatePositions` when the player's coordinates change and refreshes the NUI money display when awaiting data.
+- Sends `es:updatePositions` once per second when coordinates change.
 - Manages decorators set via `es:setPlayerDecorator`, registering keys only once and reapplying them on `playerSpawned`.
 - Handles money events (`es:activateMoney`, `es:addedMoney`, `es:removedMoney`) and opacity changes (`es:setMoneyDisplay`) by relaying to the NUI while keeping a local cash tally.
 - When `es:enablePvp` arrives, enables friendly fire for the local player.